Halloween Screams: History

-The show was produced by Walt Disney Creative Entertainment, and its development was supervised by Steven Davison and designer Eric Tucker.
+The show was produced by Disney Live Entertainment, and its development was supervised by Steven Davison and designer Eric Tucker.
 The display began in 2009, during Disneyland's Halloween Time Celebration.
 The show is similar to that of Walt Disney World Resort's former HalloWishes, and uses many portions of that show's audio.
 The Anaheim version differs in that it is hosted by Jack Skellington from Tim Burton's The Nightmare Before Christmas.
 The show ran from September 25 to November 1, 2009 (the duration of Halloween Time at the Disneyland Resort) and since 2010, it ran exclusively for Mickey's Halloween Party until 2018.
 Beginning that year, it would start presenting on non-party nights again.
 In 2019, the show was modified to run like Mickey's Mix Magic: show fireworks during Mickey's Halloween Party nights and only show projections on other nights.

 On occasions of high winds or bad weather which forces to cancel the fireworks part of the show, a B-mode of the show is presented which consists of only low level pyrotechnics and small-sized firework shells.
 In September 2022, Disneyland announced that an updated version of Halloween fireworks shows would come.
 This update introduced a new projection of Jack Skellington on the sphere-shaped balloon.

 In 2023, due to the Fantasmic!
 Maleficent dragon fire that occurred in April of that year, the flame effects were cut and replaced by regular low-level fireworks.